Life in The San Francisco Theater District

 View this post on Instagram

-Positioned in the Mid-Market Theater District near city hall but not technically a theater, The War Memorial Opera House has hosted numerous significant events since its opening in 1932.
-The historic 3,126 seat venue is a staple of the Civic Center known for its classic architecture and lively performances.
+Positioned in the Mid-Market Theater District near city hall but not technically a theater, The War Memorial Opera House (opens in a new tab) has hosted numerous significant events since its opening in 1932.
+The historic 3,126 seat venue is a staple of the Civic Center known for its classic architecture and lively performances (opens in a new tab).

 Trinity Place

-While the 2021 arrival of Trinity Place Phase IV and Whole Foods at 1177 Market is incredibly exciting, three wonderful properties already offer a nearly unbeatable living opportunity.
-The 1188 Mission, 1190 Mission, and 33 8th properties boast fully-furnished and unfurnished homes in the heart of SF.
+While the 2021 arrival of Trinity Place Phase IV (opens in a new tab) and Whole Foods at 1177 Market is incredibly exciting, three wonderful properties (opens in a new tab) already offer a nearly unbeatable living opportunity.
+The 1188 Mission, 1190 Mission (opens in a new tab), and 33 8th properties boast fully-furnished (opens in a new tab) and unfurnished (opens in a new tab) homes in the heart of SF.
 These lovely apartments surround the largest statue in San Francisco and a beautifully designed courtyard.
 Positioned next door to public transportation, fantastic theaters, and tremendous dining spots, Trinity Place promises everything you need to love where you live in San Francisco.

 Back to Blog